David Van Der Haeghen

 Favorite UO fun fact: According to campus legend, McArthur Court, the former home to Oregon basketball, swayed a few inches north, south, east, and west during the loudest and most intense games.
 Being a Duck basketball regular, I can tell you that it’s true!

-Favorite hang-out place on campus: I really enjoy the peace and beauty of the Willamette Atrium, the heart of the UO science complex.
+Favorite place to hang out on campus: I really enjoy the peace and beauty of the Willamette Atrium, the heart of the UO science complex.
 There are lots of tables to sit at and eat, converse, or have a quiet few minutes with a good book.

 Most memorable college class: Former UO President Dave Frohnmayer taught only one class to undergraduates: a Freshman Seminar through First-Year Programs titled “Theories of Leadership.”
 To be able to learn about key leadership skills from one of the most memorable persons in Oregon’s recent political and educational history was extremely powerful.